Debugging Perl DBI

 RaiseError

 The handle attribute RaiseError is, by default, turned off.
-When the RaiseError attribute is turned on for a handle, it causes die to be called (or your HandleError routine) when an error occurs using DBI.
-If you turn RaiseError on in the DBI connect method, it will be inherited by all other handles created off that connection handle.
+When the RaiseError attribute is turned on for a handle, die or your HandleError routine are called when an error occurs using DBI.
+If you turn RaiseError on in the DBI connect method, it's inherited by all other handles created off that connection handle.

-Without RaiseError, the following code (by default) will print the error (because PrintError is on by default) but not cause your program to die:
+Without RaiseError, the following code prints out the error (because PrintError is on by default) but the program doesn't die:

 use DBI;